Projects & joint-ventures

 This project is unique as it encompasses the entirety of the supply chain, from car manufacturer to smallholder farmers.

-As part of their learning journey, smallholder farmers begin with a 3-day ‘Rubber Clinic’ which covers best agricultural techniques such as tapping, pest and disease management and health and safety.
+As part of their learning journey, smallholder farmers begin with a 2-day ‘Rubber Clinic’ course which covers best agricultural techniques such as tapping, pest and disease management and health and safety.
 This is held on site and reinforced through the innovative mobile application where farmers can view lessons and track their results.

 MAHAKAM